stats4sd/Installation-Guides/guides/Tools/HeidiInstall/Heidi.md

 Heidi is a Windows-only application.

 1. Installing Heidi is a simple process.
-Download the installer from here: [https://www.heidisql.com/download.php](https://www.heidisql.com/download.php)
+Download the installer from here: <a href='https://www.heidisql.com/download.php'>https://www.heidisql.com/download.php</a>
 2. Follow the installation instructions.
 You can keep all the defaults in the main options.

 # Guide - Connect to Localhost

 When you first run Heidi, you are presented with a Session Manager window.
 This is where you configure connections to different SQL Servers.
 You need to configure at least one connection to start using Heidi.
 You can add others later to connect to different servers, or the same server as different users.

-## Part 1: Connect to [localhost](http://localhost) as root
+## Part 1: Connect to localhost as root

 We recommend not using the root user after the initial setup, but it is useful to use first to get your other user accounts setup.

 ## 1. Connect to Localhost

-To connect to your [localhost](http://localhost) MySQL Server, open Heidi, and use the following settings to configure your session:
+To connect to your localhost MySQL Server, open Heidi, and use the following settings to configure your session:

 ![image](/assets/images/Heidi/Screenshot2018-10-2215-827c490c-b75f-4d82-9578-838f60cf2acb.05.11.png)